hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

 ## Import

-Node pools can be imported using the `project`, `zone`, `cluster` and `name`.
-If the project is omitted, the default provider value will be used.
+Node pools can be imported using the `project`, `location`, `cluster` and `name`.
+If the project is omitted, the project value in the provider configuration will be used.
 Examples:

 ```
 $ terraform import google_container_node_pool.mainpool my-gcp-project/us-east1-a/my-cluster/main-pool

-$ terraform import google_container_node_pool.mainpool us-east1-a/my-cluster/main-pool
+$ terraform import google_container_node_pool.mainpool us-east1/my-cluster/main-pool
 ```